kubera/kubera.github.com/_posts/2015-01-24-jobseeking-with-owl.md

 tags: [reasoning, protege]
 ---

 In the current [CTI science project][kti], we are testing [OWL][owl] and the possibility to classify objects.
-The idea is to add to job seekers and vacancies skills.
+The idea is to find the right candidat, a job seeker, for a certain vacancy.

 ![Setup jobseeker](/images/blog/2015-01-24-stefanwagner.png)